 For all Reynolda Campus students (undergraduate and graduate/professional) who plan to return to the university in the future after a withdrawal for psychological reasons, you are required to provide documentation from a licensed mental health professional of your readiness to resume all student-related activities.
-Please share this form with your provider as soon as you initiate the treatment relationship so that the professional has adequate opportunity to assess your readiness.
+Please share this form in English or Simplified Chinese with your provider as soon as you initiate the treatment relationship so that the professional has adequate opportunity to assess your readiness.
 Have your provider follow the directions for completion and return to the University Counseling Center described in this document.
-The Director of the University Counseling Center or his designee will evaluate the information provided, and make a recommendation to the Committee on Academic Affairs who makes the final decision.
+The Director of the University Counseling Center or his designee will evaluate the information provided, and make a recommendation to the Committee on Academic Affairs, or relevant graduate/professional school Dean or committee, who makes the final decision.

 Undergraduate students should contact the Office of Academic Advising with any questions related to a leave from the university.
 Students from Wake Forest University graduate and professional schools on the Reynolda Campus should contact relevant program administrators.